khristos/RedHatEx1/questions.md

 A. The opportunity to contribute to the Front-End tooling of my last permanent employer.
    I was also involved with developing a JavaScript API for communication between an online course and a Learning Management System.
+   Contributing to the education of clinicians was a gratifying experience.

 ### Exercise 3: Fix The Sidebar